 What you need to know

 Remember that Canada is a large country.
 Places like Quebec City, Montreal and Toronto are quite far from each other.
-You can do a road trip out of that, take the bus, train or fly.
+You can make a road trip out of that, take the bus, train or fly.

 I’ve had many people ask me if they can drive to Quebec City for a weekend from Toronto.
-The drive from Toronto is about seven to eight hours and it feels even longer.
+The drive from Toronto is about seven to eight hours, and it feels even longer.
 You are better off flying.
 Plan your time ahead of your visit to avoid disappointments.

 I have always loved visiting Quebec City.
-It’s such a unique place and makes me feel like I’m in Europe.
+It’s a unique place and makes me feel like I’m in Europe.
 There are many great places in Canada that I love, and this is definitely one of them.
 You won’t be disappointed.